 1. Document metadata management's value to data governance

 All effective data governance programs are supported by both business and technical metadata management.
-Metadata gives context to the content of data sets and provides information that makes the data usable and understandable across an organization.
+Metadata gives context to the contents of data sets and provides information that makes the data usable and understandable across an organization.
 Properly managing metadata helps organizations govern their data to improve data quality and increase operational effectiveness, through the implementation of enterprise data policies, practices and standards.
-That can be part of your business case for a data catalog.
+Documenting those expected benefits can be part of your business case for a data catalog.

 2. Identify data stewardship uses for the different metadata tools

 Although the terms data catalog, business glossary and data dictionary are sometimes used interchangeably, they're not the same thing.
 A business glossary defines the business terms used across an organization, providing an authoritative source for understanding them.
 A data dictionary provides technical information about data, which can include the properties of such attributes as data type, length, valid values, default values, relationships with other data fields, data transformation rules, business rules and constraints.
 Dictionaries support use of physical metadata that contains details about where data resides and how it's stored.
 Business glossaries are focused on the business aspects of data stewardship, while data dictionaries are the domain of technical data stewards.
 A data catalog can be used by both business and technical stewards, since it incorporates aspects of the other two tools.